- Are you interested in improving health and health awareness?

 The course format is built on lectures and seminars.
 Active participation in class discussion, project productions and seminars is required.

-Face-to-face learningPrerequisitesAttendance required in classCourse taught first half of the semesterÍÞH212FHigh Performance SportsElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe course emphasizes gain of knowledge and understanding of basic training and testing rules and principles in HP sports.
+Face-to-face learningPrerequisitesAttendance required in classCourse taught second half of the semesterÍÞH212FHigh Performance SportsElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe course emphasizes gain of knowledge and understanding of basic training and testing rules and principles in HP sports.
 The course covers the different aspects of working in HP sports.

 The main emphasis is on obtaining the skills necessary for working in HP sports, development of important skills, effective coaching, talent identification, training periodisation and recovery, monitoring training load, statistics, data collection, analysis, presenting reports to different populations (athletes, parents, coaches, medical staff), public speaking.